tc39/notes/es9/2018-05/may-23.md

 MM: POLA would deny transformational libraries things like XHR, DOM access, Sockets, Math.random(), new WeakRef() etc. Let's clean up our mess!
 Our civilization rests on this infrastructure, so we need to minimize this risk.
 We even know how to do it, we just need to know how to proceed.

-DH: While I've never felt qualified to weigh in on security aspects of this conversation, when we talk about this model for JS security for the web, it's a difficult question… It's important we don't lose sight of the fact that when we talk about Realms we're not just talking about a security model, it has other purposes.
+DH: While I've never felt qualified to weigh in on security aspects of this conversation, when we talk about this model for JS security for the web, it's a difficult question...
+It's important we don't lose sight of the fact that when we talk about Realms we're not just talking about a security model, it has other purposes.
 So we need to not miss other reasons on this committee why it makes sense to use Realms.
 There's a lot of use cases not about malice, (like IDEs, for example) where it may be useful to have the isolation about Realms.

 MM: I agree for almost everything.
-There's a danger of the audience confusing “or”s and “and”s, that an additional case can't make the argument any weaker. … What we should care about is building frameworks for that maximize the benefits of composition when things go right, while minimizing the hazards of destructive interference.
-When the interference is accidental, we label them “bugs” and turn to “software engineering”.
-When intentional, we label them “attacks” and turn to computer security.
+There's a danger of the audience confusing "or"s and "and"s, that an additional case can't make the argument any weaker. ...
+What we should care about is building frameworks for that maximize the benefits of composition when things go right, while minimizing the hazards of destructive interference.
+When the interference is accidental, we label them "bugs" and turn to "software engineering".
+When intentional, we label them "attacks" and turn to computer security.
 But this is largely a false dichotomy; why should we care whether the interference is accidental or intentional?
 Techniques effective against intentional interference should also be effective against accidental interference.
 Adding purposes that they [Realms] also serve should just add to the use case.

 MSL: There are many non-security reasons for Realms. +1 to DH.